NVIDIAGameWorks/NRDSample/README.md

 - minimalistic path tracer utilizing *Trace Ray Inline*
 - quarter, half (checkerboard) and full resolution tracing
 - full resolution tracing with probabilistic diffuse / specular selection at the primary hit
-- NRD denoising (including occlusion only and spherical harminics modes)
+- NRD denoising (including occlusion only and spherical harmonic modes)
 - overhead-free multi-bounce propagation (even in case of a single bounce) based on reusing the previously denoised frame
 - reference accumulation
 - many RPP and bounces